 Irrigation Systems

-- Main shutoff is near where the system branches from your water supply, often in the basement or garage.
+- Main shutoff is near where the system branches off from the indoor water line.

-- Also shut down and drain the system before winter.
+- Shut off and drain the system before winter.

 - Inside the kitchen cabinet